joannag6/compilers-part-1/README.txt

 TODO:
 1. Parsers to create AST
-	- Create parser for empty statement.
 	- procedure_statement, empty_statement and identifier under variable_access
 	  have special rules in the comment of PazParserBNF.txt that cannot be described just by using BNF notation.
 Need to find a way to implement it.
 	- Currently to run it, we type make to build everything.
 Then we type PazParserTest <pazprogramname.paz.
 	  Need to find a way to change this to match the spec.
-	  - fact.paz is the only test from examples provided that still fails.

 2. Creating CST